Longchen-hub/PlaneGame-Java/README.md

-# Coding-Road
-It is my Road of My Study Road.
-I will send some small project to memorize my study process
+It is a small game made by java called Plane Game
+It can be used to practise by the Java beginner